Caleb Carr: Early years and education

 Carr was born on August 2, 1955, in Manhattan, one of three sons born to Beat Generation figure Lucien Carr and Francesca von Hartz.
 Lucien's close circle of friends included William Burroughs, Jack Kerouac, and Allen Ginsberg, whom Lucien had known since his college days.
 Their frequent presence in the Carr household affected Carr's future career: "They were noisy drunks that were a disruption.
 They made me determined never to be a fiction writer".
-This reaffirmed an earlier sentiment in a 1997 interview, where he stated that, as a child, he "wanted nothing less than to be a fiction writer".
+This reaffirmed an earlier sentiment in a 1997 interview, where he stated that, as a child, "If you had told me I would be an artist or novelist when I grew up, I would have laughed in your face".

 Carr received his primary education from St. Luke's School in Greenwich Village and his secondary education from Friends Seminary, also in downtown New York City.
 Carr's interest in military history did not help him fit in at Friends Seminary, a Quaker school.
 He was an excellent student, but he was guilty of pranks like setting off cherry bombs in the school lavatories.
 When he discovered that his school transcript was marked "Socially Undesirable", he was "stunned".
 "We had guys in our school who dealt opium and cocaine out of their lockers, and the teacher would take them aside and have conversations".
 The designation was enough to keep him out of Harvard.
 He attended Kenyon College, in Gambier, Ohio, from 1973 to 1975 and returned to New York City in 1975 to complete his education at New York University, where, in 1977, he was awarded a Bachelor of Arts in military and diplomatic history.

 Much of Carr's fiction deals with violence perpetrated by people whose behavior has its origins in childhood abuse.
 His father, whose famously turbulent childhood ended in a conviction for manslaughter, inflicted physical and emotional abuse upon his wife and children.
 Caleb remembered being singled out for his father's beatings: "He was enormously threatened by me, from the time I was a child—threatened by my tendency to speak what I perceived.
 Alcoholics don't tend to like children like that."
 The physical and verbal abuse fueled by alcohol and rage didn't stop even after Caleb's parents divorced when he was eight.
 Carr did not learn about his father's crime until he was 18.
 He recalls being shocked, "but not exactly surprised".